About Us

 As our goal is to get as many people to grow native plants as possible, it behooves us to make them affordable!

-We haven’t finalized our pricing scheme yet; we’re still doing some market research.
-Note that our prices will be based off similar plants at native plant nurseries in the like.
-This still may be higher than prices you’re used to at conventional nurseries and big box stores.
+According to our research, our prices are comparable to other native plant nurseries in Massachusetts.
+However, they may still be higher than prices you’re used to at conventional nurseries and big box stores, however.
 These are indie, artisanal plants!

 Providing education about native species of New England